 Kindergarten students will use their senses to learn more about leaves in the school yard on an outdoor hike.
 A rhyming poem is included in this program.
 If the weather is inclement a comparable indoor program will be presented.
-Please set aside about 30 to 40 minutes for this program.
+Please set aside about 30 minutes for this program.

 Indiana Academic Standards Addressed: Kindergarten Science: K.LS.1, K.LS.2, K.LS.3

 "S" Is For Seeds